$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Introduction

 The second main contribution of the present work is to derive a residual-based $hp$-a posteriori error estimate for the mixed-order HHO method in dimensions $d\in\{2,3\}$.
 Our main result concerning the (global) upper error bound is Theorem~\ref{thm:upperbound}, where all the terms in the upper bound are $hp$-optimal except one term which is $\frac12$-order $p$-suboptimal.
 To the best of our knowledge, this is the first such estimate for HHO methods, whereas $h$-a posteriori error estimates for HHO methods were derived previously in \cite{di2016posteriori,bertrand2023stabilization,carstensen2024adaptive}, focusing on either the equal-order HHO setting or a stabilization-free variant of the method.

-The main challenge in deriving an upper error bound for nonconforming methods is to estimate the nonconformity error, which essentially measures by how much the discrete solution departs from $H^1$.
+The main challenge in deriving an upper error bound for nonconforming methods is to estimate the nonconforming error, which essentially measures by how much the discrete solution departs from $H^1$.
 A first possibility is to invoke a nodal-averaging operator mapping to $H^1$, as done, e.g., in \cite{KP,Ernstephansen08,Ainsworth07,ErnVoharlik} for dG methods.
-However, $p$-optimal approximation results for nodal-averaging operators are so far available only on tensor-product \cite{BurmanErn07} and triangular \cite{hsw}, whereas the best bound available on tetrahedral meshes is $p$-suboptimal by one order \cite[Lemma 7.6]{EggerWal13}.
-An alternative to using a nodal-averaging operator is to invoke a (global) Helmholtz decomposition on the nonconformity error, as in \cite{dari1996posteriori, Carstensen2002,Carstensen2007unifying} for Crouzeix--Raviart finite elements and in \cite{Becker03,cangiani2023aposteriori} for dG methods.
+However, $p$-optimal approximation results for nodal-averaging operators are so far available only on tensor-product \cite{BurmanErn07} and triangular \cite{hsw} meshes, whereas the best bound available on tetrahedral meshes is $p$-suboptimal by one order \cite[Lemma 7.6]{EggerWal13}.
+An alternative to using a nodal-averaging operator is to invoke a (global) Helmholtz decomposition on the nonconforming error, as in \cite{dari1996posteriori, Carstensen2002,Carstensen2007unifying} for Crouzeix--Raviart finite elements and in \cite{Becker03,cangiani2023aposteriori} for dG methods.
 Here, we adopt this technique, but we introduce a novel idea in that we additionally use the partition of unity provided by the hat basis functions to invoke a \emph{local} Helmholtz decomposition on each vertex star (the subdomain covered by the mesh cells sharing the vertex).
 The benefit is that each vertex star is simply connected, and recent results on the stability constant in the local Helmholtz decomposition are available \cite{GuzSal21}.
 Instead, the stability constant for a global Helmholtz decomposition in a domain with $N$ holes grows unfavorably with $N$ \cite{bertrand2023stabilization}.
+Finally, we emphasize that our novel idea for bounding the nonconforming error can be directly applied to the a posteriori analysis of many other nonconforming discretization methods, such as dG, HDG, and WG.

 We also address the efficiency of our a posteriori error estimate by establishing local lower error bounds.
 Our main result is Theorem~\ref{thm:lowerbound} which leads to $\frac32$-order $p$-suboptimality (only the tangential jump estimator leads to such suboptimality).
 Numerical experiments, though, indicate only $\frac12$-order suboptimality in $p$.
 Our proof of the lower error bound uses bubble function techniques inspired from~\cite{MelenkWohlmuth01}, but we introduce a novel argument in the proof in that we invoke the local conservation property of the HHO method to improve the efficiency result on the normal flux jump from $\frac32$-order to $\frac12$-order $p$-suboptimality.
 Another interesting numerical observation is that the normal flux jump is not the dominant component of the a posteriori error estimate for HHO methods, in contrast to the situation classically encountered with conforming finite elements \cite{CarstensenVerfurth99}.